No matter what industry you're in today, secure WiFi is a mission-critical service.

 The problem with troubleshooting Wi-Fi or users on WiFi is that WiFi signals are invisible.
 When we turn on your system, we’ll give you real-time views into the floor plan, WiFi coverage, users connected, and the health of the WiFi system.
 You’ll be able to easily see and pinpoint what is happening with your end users.

 Most businesses provide guest WiFi.
 We provide splash pages you can customize for your business.
-They come complete with social media sign-on, “User Acceptance Agreements”, integration with email marketing platforms, and even a payments system integrated in case you want to charge for WiFi.
+They come complete with social media sign-on, “User Acceptance Agreements”, integration with email marketing platforms, and even a payments system integrated

 Network Access Control

-NAC software is the engine that allows us to provide role based access control.
+NAC software is the engine that allows us to provide role-based access control.
 We can secure IoT devices, onboard users, and profile every device on your infrastructure.
 It’s perhaps the most important security function for your network.

 SecurEdge can deploy sensor technology that tests your network based on the end user’s experience.
 Gone are the days of walking around with a tablet and trying to troubleshoot a WiFi issue.
 Sensor technology along with testing software can automate performance testing.